 The Naight Playing Field and Play Area

 This play area is also owned by the Council and is located at the end of the Naight Rd which provides both vehicular and pedestrian access.
-The site consists of an enclosed play area and a large grassed open space with football goals.
-The play area contains equipment aimed at the younger (toddler +) age range, and 2 new pieces of age appropriate equipment were installed in 2018, at the same time that the football goals were renewed and re-sited.
-Funding for this equipment was donated by Tesco Bags of Help, Gloucestershire Playing Fields Association and Gloucestershire County Council's Active Together Grant Scheme.
+The site consists of an enclosed play area and a large grassed open space which contains a multi-use games area (MUGA), a single cableway zip wire and an Asterope II Galaxy multi-activity unit.
+Funding for this additional equipment was donated by Gloucestershire County Council, Cotswold District Council, The Gloucestershire Playing Fields Association and a private benefactor.

 Rye Crescent Play Area